roflmaostc/DeconvOptim.jl/docs/src/background/loss_functions.md

 So far we provide three adapted loss functions with our package.
-However, it is relatively easy to incorporate custom defined loss functions or import them from packages like [Flux.ml](https://fluxml.ai/Flux.jl/stable/models/losses/).
+However, it is relatively easy to incorporate custom defined loss functions or import them from packages like [Flux.jl](https://fluxml.ai/Flux.jl/stable/models/losses/).
-The interface from Flux.ml is the same as for our loss functions.
+The interface from Flux.jl is the same as for our loss functions.

 ## Poisson Loss